WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 The WhySooooFurious Configuration Profile redirects Apple servers to https://localhost.direct (which is your own local network) which prevents Apple from contacting your device about the revoked certificate.

-The (redacted) Configuration Profile simply blocks these Apple Servers instead of redirection.
-This method also supports VPNs, ChatGPT and Feather properly unlike the WhySooooFurious Configuration Profile
+The madNS Configuration Profile simply blocks these Apple Servers instead of redirection.
+This method additionally supports VPNs, ChatGPT and Feather properly.

 ## Before we start
 - This might not work for you if you've been using other enterprise sideloaders as the certificates might be revoked!